Policy Number: 6-9

 If royalties or other income accrue under an agreement granting licenses for software developed independently by two or more originators, the distribution of income among the originators shall be determined by a University committee, using the procedure of F1 as a guide.
-This committee, which is composed of the Provost, the Senior Vice Provost for Research and the appropriate dean or director, shall utilize legal, accounting, and scientific consultants as deemed necessary in making decisions.
+This committee, which is composed of the Provost, the Vice Provost for Research and the appropriate dean or director, shall utilize legal, accounting, and scientific consultants as deemed necessary in making decisions.
 If one or more of the originators involved disagrees with the decision of the committee, the matter shall be resolved by arbitration as provided in section E.

 The originator's share of income generated by software developed by the joint efforts of two or more originators shall be divided equally among them unless an agreement specifying a different distribution is filed with the Senir Vice Provost for Research before work is started.